Medically reviewed by Vicky Davis, FNP

 The biggest disadvantage of lidocaine cream is that, since it’s a cream, it can get messy.
-After you apply lidocaine-prilocaine cream, you’ll need to thoroughly wash your hands to make sure you don’t accidentally apply the anesthetic to any other parts of your body.
+After you apply lidocaine-prilocaine cream, you’ll need to thoroughly wash your hands to make sure you don’t accidentally apply the anesthetic to other parts of your body.

-Lidocaine spray works the same way as lidocaine cream—by making your penis less sensitive to touch.
+Lidocaine spray works the same way as lidocaine cream -- by making your penis less sensitive to touch.
 Like lidocaine-prilocaine cream, lidocaine spray is designed to be applied to the glans, or tip, of your penis, as well as the underside of the shaft.

 Studies of lidocaine spray show that it works quickly and effectively as a treatment for premature ejaculation.

-In short, when used properly, lidocaine spray can produce a significant improvement in sexual performance, helping you avoid premature ejaculation and last as much as six or seven times as long in bed.
+In short, when used properly, lidocaine spray can produce a significant improvement in sexual performance, helping you to avoid premature ejaculation and last for as much as six or seven times as long in bed.